Practicality, Utility, and Efficiency

 In the modern world, we evaluate almost everything against the standard of practicality, utility, and efficiency.

 I know people who won’t buy a hybrid, because it will take 10 years before the additional cost of a hybrid is recouped through lower fuel consumption.
 Therefore, it’s simply not practical to buy a hybrid.
 All other considerations are irrelevant.

-From my seat in the pew in St. Augustin it is obvious that its builders didn’t care much about efficient utilization of the interior space.
+From my seat in the pew at St. Augustine, it is obvious that its builders didn’t care much about the efficient utilization of the interior space.

 They had a different set of priorities.
 Perhaps I idealize their motivations, but it seems as if they were attempting to erect sacred structures rather than practical ones.
 Many churches took generations to complete.
 The carving of wood and stone clearly had objectives that went far beyond mere utility.
 Less than half of the available floor space is used during the service.
 Surely they could have saved a lot of building expense if the roof wasn’t so high.

 Although I didn’t understand the sermon because of the language barrier, I did figure out that the sermon was about Mary and Martha.
 I recalled that Martha complained to Jesus that Mary was ignoring practical concerns like the clearing of dishes.
 Jesus gently rebuked her and told her, in essence, telling her that some things are more important than utility and efficiency.